Overview of Carpal Tunnel Syndrome:

-It is a nerve disorder affecting the strength and sensations in hand and wrist, caused by pressure on the median nerve.
-This nerve supplies all the four fingers except the small one (pinky finger) and a few muscles at the thumb’s base, which is due to the narrowing of the tunnel.
+It is a nerve disorder affecting the strength and sensations of the hand and wrist caused by pressure on the median nerve.
+This nerve supplies all four fingers except the small one (pinky finger) and a few muscles at the thumb’s base, which is due to the narrowing of the tunnel.
 According to studies, women and the elderly are more affected.
-If it is not treated correctly, then it might lead to various symptoms such as weakness and numbness of the muscles.
+If it is not treated correctly, then it might lead to various symptoms, such as weakness and numbness of the muscles.

-Mostly, the symptoms develop gradually and have on-off characteristics.
-Once, it develops into a more severe form, in later stages, the symptoms are frequent and can represent as follows:
+Mostly, the symptoms develop gradually and have on-and-off characteristics.
+A more severe manifestation of the condition, i.e., in later stages, may include the following symptoms:

 Tingling, numbness, pain, and burning sensation.

 Weak and clumsy hands make it challenging to perform small day-to-day activities.

 Unable to hold things or often dropping them because of loss of proprioception or weakness.

 The pain might have a different nature and intensity.
 However, few patients do not report pain at all.

 What are the Risk Factors of Carpal Tunnel Syndrome?

 Certain conditions make a person more susceptible to acquiring this condition, and they are as follows: